JesseKPhillips/lua/README.md

 The plan is to include D in the build pipeline and migrate files with the fewest dependencies.
 The idea is that there will always be a working implementation of Lua.

+The thought behind this translation is that integration with D might be more powerful if Lua was implemented in D.